uwhackweek/hackweeks-as-a-service/docs/training/technology/index.md

 # Technology

 Hackweeks are highly technical in nature.
 We utilize multiple websites and software tools to facilitate full participation by all organizing team members and participants.
-We strive to utilize technolgies that are open-source and faciliate open science - that is enabling reproducibility and wide participation.
+We strive to utilize technologies that are open-source and facilitated open science - that is enabling reproducibility and wide participation.

 The technological landscape evolves rapidly!
-We created this [glossary page](../reference/glossary.md) to help you keep track of tools that we regularly refer to.
+We created this [glossary page](../../reference/glossary.md) to help you keep track of tools that we regularly refer to.

 In this section, you will learn how to make changes to Hackweek websites via pull requests on GitHub.
 You will also learn how we use automated GitHub Actions workflows to generate consistent and quality controlled Jupyter Notebooks that are converted to a public website.
 Finally we will discuss best practices for data management when designing tutorials working collaboratively on projects during and after a hackweek.